FelixOnline/v2/content/articles/2016-12-9-the-people-who-travel-on-long-distance-buses-are-all-freaks.md

  - /comment/6575/the-people-who-travel-on-long-distance-buses-are-all-freaks
 imported: true
 comments:
+ - value: >
- - This is true Convinience and comfort are worth so much more than the moral degradation of getting a long distance bus
+     This is true.
+Convinience and comfort are worth so much more than the moral degradation of getting a long distance bus.

 # Article Taxonomies
 categories: